JoonDong2/Android/WaveData/README.md

 ## Video

-You can see the action of this module in [the link](http://joondong.tistory.com/28?category=651762). the running application is noise detector and specific rectangular area in this is WaveData module.
+You can see the action of this module at the bottom of [the link](http://joondong.tistory.com/28?category=651762). the running application is noise detector and specific rectangular area in this is WaveData module.

 # Initailization